 Aerospace engineers focus on the science and practice of air and space flight.
 They design, develop, test and produce aerospace vehicles, look after the maintenance and operation of aircraft and spacecraft, and conduct aerospace research.
 Aerospace engineers work with exciting, cuttingedge technologies and, given the nature of the industry, often need to travel overseas.

-Below are links to all the UNSW Engineering publications we produce throughout the year - our undergraduate degrees, postgraduate study, UNSW Engineers magazine, Faculty Profile and much more.
+Visit the Faculty of Engineering website to see all the UNSW Engineering publications we produce throughout the year – our undergraduate degrees, postgraduate study, UNSW Engineers magazine, Faculty Profile and much more.

 Any design that you can dream of can be brought to reality by a mechanical engineer.
 The development of new concepts, vehicles, air and space craft, and even machinery for the production of everyday items all depend on the ability of mechanical engineers.